julian-klode/lingolang/docs/lingo.md

 : An object can be referenced if neither source nor target permission are linear, and the children can be referenced.
 As special cases, function receivers, parameters, return values must be movable instead; and functions in an interface must be movable as well.

 Function permissions are a fairly special case.
 Here, the `w` flag does not really mean writable, but it means that the function may return different results even for the same input parameters.
 As such, a readable function may be used in places where a writable function is expected, which is exactly the opposite of all other permissions, and the checks for referencing and moving are thus done in reverse for a function's base permission, except for the ownership flag.

+Another special case with assignability is the untyped nil permission: It can be assigned to itself, and to any pointer permission.

 While copying and moving requires read permissions on the source, neither operation requires write permission on the target.
 The reason for that is simple: We also want to be able to initialize read-only variables or construct read-only objects.
 There are limited ways of doing (re-)assignments in Go, and adding a special check that the target is writable there does not seem like a huge burden.